 Favorable capital gains rates will always be an area of contention in Congress especially when we have a deficit.
 However, we currently enjoy long term capital gain tax rates of 0%, 15%, 20%, 25%, 28% or 31.8%.
+In addition, larger capital gain sales can also trigger the Net Investment Income Tax of 3.8%.
 Fortunately most taxpayers will enjoy the 0% Federal rate.
 If you intend to sell a stock to trigger a taxable event, I must remind you that you may not re-purchase a stock that was sold at a loss for at least 30 days after the sale if you wish to deduct the loss.
 That rule does not apply to stock sold at a gain.
 So if you want to trigger a capital gain without losing any significant appreciation in a stock, you can sell a stock today and repurchase it tomorrow.
 Losses on stock sales are still limited to a maximum of \$3,000 per year Federal and \$500 per year WI for purposes of offsetting ordinary income.
 If you are sitting on stock profits at the end of the year you may want to consider selling those stock holdings before year end if you are carrying over capital losses from prior years especially if those losses are at risk of going unutilized.